article / Hotspot conflict

 The proliferation of generated videos in the context of protests in Iran has implications far beyond the spread of a few pieces of false content.
 It marks a new and more dangerous phase in information warfare and cognitive warfare in the digital age.

 A Fundamental Challenge to News Authenticity.
-The old adage "seeing is believing" has already crumbled in the face of deepfake technology.
-When AI can generate convincingly realistic "on-the-scene" footage, the public's foundational trust in all visual evidence is shaken.
-The so-called "hallucinatory" visual content, as termed by experts, is becoming increasingly common in major news events, often overshadowing genuine images and videos.
-Over time, this could lead to widespread skepticism, where people may begin to distrust any imagery that hasn't undergone extremely complex verification, or conversely, fall into a kind of "post-truth" apathy, choosing only to believe narratives that align with their own preferences, regardless of their truth or falsehood.
+The age-old belief that "seeing is believing" has crumbled in the face of deepfake technology.
+When AI can generate realistic on-site footage, the public's foundational trust in all visual evidence is shaken.
+What experts call hallucinatory visual content is becoming increasingly common in major news events, often overshadowing genuine images and videos.
+Over time, this could lead to widespread skepticism, where people may start to distrust any imagery not verified through extremely complex means, or conversely, fall into a post-truth apathy, choosing only to believe narratives that align with their preferences, regardless of their veracity.

 A New Tool in Geopolitical Gamesmanship.
 These AI videos do not exist in isolation; they are embedded within a broader geopolitical narrative.
 Anti-government content echoes the rhetoric of Western (particularly American) political figures, aiming to create the perception that the Iranian regime has lost popular support and that change is imminent.
 Pro-government content seeks to reinforce the regime's legitimacy and counter international pressure.
 This is essentially a cognitive domain operation conducted using cutting-edge digital technology, with the global social media landscape as its battlefield and the goal of influencing international public opinion and potential policy directions.
 The unsettling scenario depicted in the film "The Summit," where a tech giant's platform sows global chaos and violence through user-generated incendiary videos, finds a disturbing parallel in reality.

-Secondary Harm to People in Crisis.
-For those within Iran, struggling under information blackouts and real-world repression, as well as their relatives and friends overseas, these AI-generated videos, which are difficult to distinguish from reality, may cause confusion, mislead, or even offer false hope.
-They could distort the outside world's understanding of the severity of the situation and might be used by the authorities as a pretext for further crackdowns and accusations of "foreign media incitement."
-The genuine voices are drowned in a tidal wave of digital illusions, and their suffering and demands are, to some extent, turned into a "spectacle" and "instrumentalized."
+Secondary Harm to the Public in Crisis.
+For people within Iran, struggling under information blackouts and real-world suppression, as well as their relatives and friends overseas, these AI videos that are difficult to distinguish between real and fake may cause confusion, misdirection, or even false hope.
+They could distort the outside world's understanding of the severity of the situation and might also be used by the authorities as an excuse for further suppression and accusations against foreign media for incitement.
+Authentic voices are drowned in a wave of digital illusions, and their suffering and demands are, to some extent, sensationalized and instrumentalized.

 Where Lies the Path Ahead: Finding an Anchor in the Technological Fog